StrongKey/fido2/tutorial/node/SKFS_Tutorial.md

-# StrongKey FIDO2 Tutorial
+# StrongKey FIDO2, Community Edition Tutorial

 ## Requirements
 -   Node.js 10.x.x+
 -   SQLite 3.7.17

-**NOTE:** If you are planning to test the client and the server component of this web application on the same computer—designated COMBINED in this document—then make sure you have a version of the browser that supports FIDO2.
+**NOTE:** If you are planning to test the client and the server component of this web application on the same computer—designated **COMBINED** in this document—then make sure you have a version of the browser that supports FIDO2.

-If you plan to use multiple computers to test this web application, the computer on which the server part of this web application is running is designated as APPSERVER while the computer running the browser(s) is designated APPCLIENT.
+If you plan to use multiple computers to test this web application, the computer on which the server part of this web application is running is designated as **APPSERVER** while the computer running the browser(s) is designated **APPCLIENT**.

-The computer running the FIDO2 server is designated FIDO2SERVER.
+The computer running the StrongKey FIDO2 Server is designated **FIDO2SERVER**.

 ### Installing Required Software Components
 **CentOS 8**